 .. and serve.
 Delicious.
 Dice leftovers and include in salads.

 An easy and surprisingly delicious dish.
-I had never heard of roasted grapes until recently when an Italian friend was telling me how he made a salad with them.
-You can see the gorgeous recipe that I used here.
+I first heard of roasted grapes recently when an Italian friend was telling me how he made a salad with them.

 Place on the grill and roast until done.

 A sweet dish to finish, an old old favourite, baked strawberries.
-Here is my recipe – I just adapted it for the BBQ.
-Baked Strawberries This time I cooked them with orange juice, black pepper, a tiny pinch salt, cardamom and a little rosemary.
+I have adapted the recipe for the BBQ.
+This time they were cooked with orange juice, black pepper, a tiny pinch salt, cardamom and a little rosemary.

-I have to say they were amazing.
-I cooked them in this terracotta dish placed on a roasting rack to lower the heat a little.
-Actually, I had the dish with the pears placed on top of this one while they cooked, so theoretically this one had a lid.
-You can experiment with and without a cover, and see what you like best.
-I don’t use one when I cook them in the oven.
+They were amazing.
+Cooked them in an oven proof dish placed on a roasting rack to lower the direct heat a little.
+Cover loosely with foil so that they have a lid while they cook (optional).
+You can experiment with and without a lid, and see what you like best.
+Serve and enjoy.